Bat Mitzvah Invitations: 9 Gorgeous Designs + Wording Tips

 Mazel tov!
 Your little girl is all grown up, and you’re picking out Bat Mitzvah invitations.
 Chances are, you’ve spent the last six months to a year planning for this milestone.

 After Shabbat morning services, you may be hosting a kiddush reception, or a light meal in the synagogue’s hall or at another venue outside of the sanctuary.
 Or like many families, perhaps you’ll host a separate reception after the service or later that evening.
-Like weddings, these receptions vary widely — from intimate dinners to bashes of My Super Sweet 16 proportions.
+These receptions vary widely — from intimate dinners to big, extravagant bashes.

-Because there are many elements to Bat Mitzvah tradition, it’s important your Bat Mitzvah invite covers all the bases.
-This is especially important for your non-Jewish guests who may not be familiar with Bar and Bat Mitzvah customs.
-Read on for Bat Mitzvah etiquette, invitation wording, and of course, beautiful designs.
+Because there are many elements to the tradition, it’s important your Bat Mitzvah invite covers all the bases — especially for your non-Jewish guests who may not be familiar with Bat Mitzvah customs.
+But that doesn’t mean you can’t put a more modern, contemporary spin on things too by incorporating stylish and up-to-date designs.

 Your Bat Mitzvah invitation is guests’ key to what they should expect for your daughter’s celebration.
+You’ll want to consider everything from formality to etiquette.
 If your wording is very formal (for example, spelling out dates instead of using numerals), this is a good clue that guests are attending a fancy event.

 Additionally, be sure to include a specific RSVP response date.
 It’s a good idea to set this date at least three to four weeks before the celebration.
 This will give you enough time to notify the caterer or your place of worship if they require this information.